pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

-Unstructured databases have greatly increased in popularity over the past 15 years, addressing the need to manage increasingly large, diverse, and evolving data.
-The lack of adherence to a rigide schema allows data to be stored in variable formats, rather than pre-specified columns, and this flexibility is well-suited toward modern data sources such as multimedia with metadata, text data, and embedded or hierarchical data.
-Normalization and joins are avoided, lending toward the ability to horizontally scale compute resources, and this is heavily relied upon by organizations who deal with massive amounts of web transactions and traffic.
+Unstructured databases have greatly increased in popularity over the past 15 years, addressing the need to manage increasingly large, diverse, and evolving datasets.
+The lack of adherence to a rigid schema allows data to be stored in variable formats, rather than pre-specified columns, and this flexibility is well-suited toward modern data sources such as multimedia with metadata, text, and embedded or hierarchical data.
+Normalization and joins are avoided, lending toward the ability to horizontally scale compute resources, and this is heavily relied upon by organizations who deal with massive amounts of web transactions.

-MongoDB is the most popular of the unstructured databases, with a large developer community, integration with a multitude of programming languages, and cloud service called MongoDB Atlas.
+MongoDB is the most popular of the unstructured databases, with a large developer community, integration with a multitude of APIs, and a cloud service called MongoDB Atlas.
 The native language for command-line instructions is Javascript, however the Mongo shell provides its own simplified language.
-The 'documents' - analogous to records in a structured database - are in a JSON-like format, and are organized into 'collections', the unstructured analog to a structured database table.
+The 'documents', a term analogous to a record in a structured database, are in a JSON-like format, and are organized into 'collections', the analog to a table.

 In this article, we will focus on making commands through the Mongo shell, which is the simplest method.
-However, parallel notebooks utilizing Python (PyMongo) and command line (Bash) are provided, in the locations listed below.
+However, parallel notebooks utilizing the command line (Bash) and Python (PyMongo) are linked to below.
 - **link1** (the mongo shell workbook)
 - **link2**
 - **link3**

-In subsequent articles, we will simplify the structure by focusing on PyMongo.
-The content of this article will provide an overview, the second article will focus on aggregation pipelines, and the third article on deploying machine learning on streaming text data.
+Subsequent articles will focus on PyMongo.
+The content of this article will provide an overview of querying and database operations, the second article will focus on aggregation pipelines, and the third will focus on deploying machine learning upon streaming text data.

 # Installation -> (link to instructions)

 The MongoDB website has robust tutorials for installation.
 Be sure to get the Mongo shell and add it to PATH so you can follow along with the below.
-Although the code is provided in a notebook-format, the commands in this article will only work through the Mongo shell (opened directly or through <code>mongosh</code> from the command line).
-The code in the parallel notebooks linked to above will.
+Although the code is provided in a notebook format, the commands in this article and the first 'notebook' will only work through the Mongo shell.
+This can be opened directly (by clicking on the .exe file), or from the command prompt using <code>mongosh</code>.

 - <a href="https://www.mongodb.com/docs/manual/installation/">MongoDB Installation Tutorials</a>